SaschaKay/jobs-research/README.md

 * Cloud Storage Bucket
 With Docker:
 * Python container for processing and orchestrating
+* Airflow containers: scheduler(+worker), webserver, postgress.
-* In addition, some setup for Airflow was made(not used in this project, scheduled with cron).
-All libraries versions installed on the container are automatically checked for compatibility with Airflow for further seamless migration.
+* In addition, stand-alone basic Airflow container is used to check all libraries versions installed on the jupyter container for compatibility with Airflow for further seamless migration.
 Code and instructions for setting up infrastructure are in [job-research-infrastracture](https://github.com/SaschaKay/job-research-infrastracture) repository.

 ## Data Flow